AbyteofteA/MiteVox/README.md

 - [ ] .obj parser doesn't support polygon grouping by smoothing.
 - [ ] Binary search tree has global variables.
 - [ ] Transform::getDirectionVector() + SpotLight doesn't work as expected.
+- [ ] The project requires switching between release and debug via a flag.
+- [ ] The project should be built with CMake.

 ## :hammer_and_wrench: External dependencies (included)
 - [GLEW - The OpenGL Extension Wrangler Library]( https://github.com/nigels-com/glew )